Chapter 8

 6-11 … In these verses the Apostle Paul is teaching us that those who preach and teach spiritual things have the right to expect material help for their efforts.

-12(a) … When you go to a school or seminar in the secular field you pay for it.
-Using this as an example, Paul then states that in like manner you should financially help those who preach and teach spiritual things.
+12(a) … Paul pointed out that when you go to a school or seminar in the secular field you pay for it.
+Using this as an example, Paul stated that, in like manner, you should financially help those who preach and teach spiritual things.

 12(b) … So as to not hinder the Gospel, Paul and Barnabas preached and taught using their own resources.
-They did not want to have the people think that their only interest was money.
-In addition, they also did not want to hinder anyone from hearing the Gospel.
+They did not want their listeners to think their only interest was their money.
+In addition, they also did not want to hinder anyone who was financially stressed from hearing the Gospel.

-13-14 … Again, Paul told the church that he, as an apostle, would be well within his rights to ask for or expect material support for the spiritual work he did.
+13-14 … Again, Paul told the church that he, as an apostle, would be well within his rights to ask for or expect material or financial support for the spiritual work he did.

 With this background, let us now continue our reading from,